Track your nutrition and health goals

 Estimates assume flat terrain, moderate pace (~5 km/h).
 Brisk walking or uphill terrain increases calorie burn by 15–30%.

-Track your exact calorie burn based on your personal profile using the Hint app, which calculates step calories using your weight, height, age, and activity level.
+Track your exact calorie burn based on your personal profile using the Hint app, which calculates step calories using your body weight, height, and pace.

-Here is a full reference table for step counts from 1,000 to 20,000, including distance covered and estimated calorie ranges:
+Here is a full reference table for step counts from 1,000 to 20,000, including distance covered and calories burned at three body weights:

 | Steps | Distance (approx.) | Calories (55 kg) | Calories (70 kg) | Calories (85 kg) |